raparker10/juliasm/juliasm/ReadMe.txt

 	Currently there is one object for a device and this is inefficient.
 * Enhance the OpenCL object to perform startup actions (e.g. program compilation) asynchronously in a thread.
+* Allow each image to have its own palette